MadarsD/flightPlanner/README.md

-# Flight Planner
+# Flight Planner (close to finish)

-Almost finished REST API using Java, Spring Boot, PostgreSQL/H2.
+REST API using Java, Spring Boot, PostgreSQL/H2.
 It will have ability to switch between in-memory app which uses simple lists to save entries or app which connects to database.